$PATH

 There are 2 further possible scenarios

-1. The path value we have write permissions for appears before the path where the named script is found.
-This allows us to trick the SUID bit script to execute the script defined by us instead.
-This is because the system searches for script using the path variable listed from left to right in the $PATHenvironment variable
+bit script to execute the script defined by us instead.
+This is because the system searches for script using the path variable listed from left to right in the$PATH

 $ echo $PATH